Transition to primary school

 Parent information evening

-Parents and carers join information sessions in Term 3 to learn about daily schedules, uniforms, lunches and communication.
+Parents and carers join a information session in Term 3 to learn about daily schedules, uniforms, lunches and communication.
 If you need an interpreter, please let us know.

 Kindergarten transition sessions